ga4gh/ga4gh-starter-kit-drs/README.md

 Part of the GA4GH Starter Kit.
 Open source reference implementation of the GA4GH [Data Repository Service (DRS) specification](https://github.com/ga4gh/data-repository-service-schemas)

+### Brian's Notes

+* the post for bulk object access uses "selection" but that should be "bulk_object_ids" and also include an optional passport
+* what is the bulk access method like?
+* is OPT implemented?
+* I don't see any use of passports in the DRS server...

 ### Note:
 The current Starter Kit DRS has some experimental features added to it.
 It does not match any published DRS Specification.
 We refer to this version as `1.3.0experimental` in the starter kit documentation.